-1. Aggregate social media content from various channels
+1. Automatically collect social media posts from various channels

 Creating a feed gathering UGC by hashtag, posts mentioning a particular username or posts published by a specific social media account takes a few minutes.
 Here’s a video to show you how:

 When creating your mix of social media channels, you can decide if the content is displayed on your site automatically or if you store the posts to inbox and moderate the feed one-by one.

 Even if you decide to display UGC automatically, you can always hide each post from the social media feed later.

 3. Display UGC on websites, mobile apps, emails, digital screens, and more